fingerprintjs/fingerprintjs/contributing.md

 There is a chance it has already been discussed.

 When you create an issue, the description is pre-filled with a template text.
-Please fill the missing information carefully, it will help us solve your issue faster.
+Please fill in the missing information carefully, it will help us solve your issue faster.
 If you want share a piece of code or the library output with us, please wrap it in a ` ``` ` block and make sure you include all the information.

 ### Creating a pull request

 If you want to fix a bug, add a source of entropy or make any other code contribution, please [create a pull request](https://docs.github.com/en/get-started/exploring-projects-on-github/contributing-to-a-project).

-After you clone the repository, check the [Working with code](#working-with-code) section to learn how to run, check and build the code.
+After you clone the repository, check the [Working with code](#working-with-code) section to learn how to run, check, and build the code.

 In order for us to review and accept your code contributions, please follow these rules:
 - Your code quality should be at least as good as the code you modify.